ossf/wg-dei/Roadmap.md

 [3 mentorship cycles per year](https://github.com/cncf/mentoring/blob/main/programs/lfx-mentorship/README.md#program-cycles-and-archive-data), which is something we can strive for once we have enough momentum during the summer.

-### TBD: Welcome Calls

-Other OSS foundations or communities host monthly virtual onboarding meetings, in which new community members are given an overview of the ongoing OpenSSF initiatives and can learn about getting involved.
-We are considering to collaborate with other foundations on this.

 ### TBD: Inclusive Contributing Guidelines

 There have been [a](https://github.com/ossf/tac/issues/330) [few](https://github.com/ossf/tac/issues/169) asks